-For formal declarations of the data objects represented by these symbols, see the System V Interface Definition, Fourth Edition or the "Data Definitions" section of Chapter 6 in the appropriate processor supplement to the System V ABI.
+For formal declarations of the data objects represented by these symbols, see the X/Open CAE Specification, Issue 4.2 and the System V Interface Definition, Fourth Edition (see the Conformance Rule in chapter 1) or the "Data Definitions" section of Chapter 6 in the appropriate processor supplement to the System V ABI.

-For entries in the following table that are in name - name form, both symbols in each pair represent the same data.
-The underscore synonyms are provided to satisfy the ANSI C standard.
-If the application references a weak symbol that has a global synonym, it must define both the weak symbol and the global synonym at E the same address.
-An ANSI C-conforming application can define its own name symbols, unrelated to the System V Interface Definition, Fourth Edition meanings.
-If the application intends those symbols to have the System V Interface Definition, Fourth Edition semantics, it must also define the name symbols so that both refer to the same data object.
+For entries in the following table that are in name - \name form, both symbols ineach pair represent the same data.
+The underscore synonyms are provided tosatisfy the ANSI C standard.
+If the application references a weak symbol that hasa global synonym, it must define both the weak symbol and the global synonym atthe same address.
+An ANSI C-conforming application can define its own namesymbols, unrelated to the X/Open CAE Specification, Issue 4.2 and the System VX Interface Definition, Fourth Edition meanings.
+If the application intends those symbols to have the X/Open CAE Specification, Issue 4.2 and the System V InterfaceDefinition, Fourth Edition semantics, it must also define the \name symbols so thatboth refer to the same data object.

-Figure 6-6: libc Contents, Global External Data Symbols
+Figure 6-8: libc Contents, Global External Data Symbols